PutinCoin Price Reaches $0.0002 on Exchanges (PUT)

-PutinCoin (CURRENCY:PUT) traded 1.1% lower against the U.S. dollar during the one day period ending at 12:00 PM E.T. on June 7th.
-PutinCoin has a total market capitalization of $212,944.50 and $2.00 worth of PutinCoin was traded on exchanges in the last 24 hours.
-One PutinCoin coin can now be bought for approximately $0.0002 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last seven days, PutinCoin has traded 20.5% higher against the U.S. dollar.
+PutinCoin (CURRENCY:PUT) traded 18% lower against the dollar during the one day period ending at 21:00 PM E.T. on June 10th.
+During the last seven days, PutinCoin has traded 18.1% higher against the dollar.
+PutinCoin has a market capitalization of $216,782.23 and $185.00 worth of PutinCoin was traded on exchanges in the last day.
+One PutinCoin coin can currently be purchased for about $0.0002 or 0.00000001 BTC on cryptocurrency exchanges.

 - Redd (RDD) traded up 1.7% against the dollar and now trades at $0.0011 or 0.00000008 BTC.